Advertisement

 13 / 18

-The MIND Diet allows for a moderate intake of one serving, or four to five ounces, of wine daily.
-But if you’re not a drinker, don’t start just for the sake of this diet.
-And no, you can’t have all your weekly servings in one night.
-Once you move beyond moderate intake, experts agree that alcohol will only harm your health.
+The MIND Diet allows for a moderate intake of one serving, 4 to 5 ounces, of wine daily.
+But if you’re not a drinker, don’t start.
+If you do drink, do so in moderation.
+That’s a limit of one drink each day for women and two for men.
+Once you move beyond moderate intake, experts agree that alcohol can significantly harm your health.
+Among other serious illnesses, excess drinking can raise the risk of liver problems, heart disease, stroke, and some cancers.

 pancake